-He continued: “Affected consumers and businesses will continue to look to financial providers for support – particularly in relation to managing cashflows (i.e. repayment pauses, short-term lending to re-stock or re-engage staff…).
-It will remain critically important for financial providers to communicate their support offering as many Australian workers and businesses face various challenges over the months ahead”.
+He continued: “Affected consumers and businesses will continue to look to financial providers for support – particularly in relation to managing cashflows (i.e. repayment pauses, short-term lending to re-stock or re-hire staff…).
+It will remain critically important for financial providers to communicate their support offering as many Australian workers and businesses face a number of uncertainties over the months ahead”.

 Insight #2: First home buyers may represent the main source of home lending growth over the coming months

 For many renters that have remained employed, living expenses have decreased during lockdown – with less requirement to commute, and fewer leisure or entertainment options.
-Armed with a bigger deposit, prospective first home buyers are monitoring property prices keenly in the hope that 2020 might represent their best chance to enter the market.
-Meanwhile, intention to pay off existing loans (and / or refinance) is declining, which suggests some borrowers are less confident they will be approved for new lending in the current climate.
+Armed with a bigger deposit, prospective first home buyers are monitoring property prices keenly with the hope that 2020 might represent their best chance to enter the market.
+Meanwhile, intention to pay off loans (and / or refinance) is declining, which may also indicate that some borrowers are less sure of their ability to apply for new lending in the current climate.

 Mr Zubevich said of these findings: “The higher consideration of home loans among renters comes from a combination of factors – cautious spending habits coupled with enforced savings have put them in a better financial position than they expected, and they are likely to view declines in property prices as the opportunity they have been waiting for.”